lyan62/vlm-info-loss/README.md

 # Information Loss for Vision-Language Models
 ## Preparation
 Download the dataset such as Seedbench and COCO from their official website, and setup annotation and data path in `dataset.yaml` (example provided).
-Note that the extracted visual embeddings could be quite large, for example for LLAVA it could takes around 1T for COCO datset.
+Note that the extracted visual embeddings could be quite large, for example for LLaVA it could take around 1T for COCO image embeddings.
 Make sure you have enough storage before extracting the embeddings.
 ## Extract embeddings

 Extract embeddings for the entire image set for the dataset (SEEDBENCH, foodieQA, etc.)